FactorySimPy/FactorySimPydocs/docs/index.md

 PriorityReqStore is a resource store with basic priority handling capabilities.
 Users can add a priority for each of the get(or put) requests.
 Request with lower values of priority yields first.
 If two requests with same priority are placed from two processes then FIFO order is followed to yield the requests.

 **Main Features:**
-- Manages multiple requests with different priorities.
+- Manages concurrent requests with different priority values.

 ##### Parameters